axiomatic7group/axiomatic7group/README.md

 ![Axiom, is the Governance, Semantic, Action & Reasoning Layer for Digital Labor](./assets/axiomatic_lab_hero.png).

-## Axiom, The Governance, Semantic, & Action + Reasoning Layer for Digital Labor.
+## Axiom, The Governance, Semantic, Action, & Reasoning Layer for Digital Labor.

 Axiom, our main product, is the Governance, Semantic, Action & Reasoning Layer for Digital Labor Most agentic workflows fail because they are purely probabilistic.
 We solve the "probabilistic failure" problem by unifying the four critical layers of enterprise execution::